Eleas/i7-peerless/README.md

 ## Ideas for further work

+### Old-School vs Enhanced mode

+As it is, the Elite universe is really rather samey.
+I'm therefore considering the addition of more pseudorandom variation in the various solar systems, such as more planets, moons, planet visual descriptions, et cetera.
+As this represents a departure from the actual Elite universe, this will either have to be a togglable mode, or possibly an entirely new game built on the same basic principles.

+### Space traversal

+This is definitely planned.
+Eventually, the player will be piloting the Cobra.
+For now, the important thing is to have the player guide the Cobra directly.

+### Trading

+Docking to the Coriolis station should be trivial.
+Trading engine is straightforward.

+### Planetary landings

+I believe this could be made workable, but I haven't gotten the details sorted in my head yet.

+## Abandoned ideas

+This covers a few ideas that were intriguing, but ultimately rejected as being beyond the scope of the project.

 ### z-Machine compatibility

 The game could be made compatible with z8, but it's hard to see a point to it.
 Recent versions of I7 impose a size overhead that renders the z-Machine almost obsolete.
 Still, if someone wants to make the bit-shifting and so on more generic and thus useful, that would be appreciated.
 I can't see a trivial way of using unsigned values without dropping down to z-machine assembly, however, which I'm not sure is practical.

-### Instantiating the "Goat Soup" object ingame

-This seems to be already present in some form in the original game, which would display a picture on-screen of a planet's inhabitants.
-It could be taken much further, however, and I7 should allow us do that in a compact, systematic fashion.

-### Space traversal

-This is definitely planned.
-The particulars are not as well worked out, however.

-### Planetary landings

-I believe this could be made workable, but I haven't gotten the details sorted in my head yet.
+Therefore, compatibility with the z-Machine is not planned.

 ## Credits

 Ian Bell and David Braben wrote the original Elite on the BBC Micro.
 They are its captains still.

 In addition, I am indebted to Richard Carlsson, whose [GCC-compliant version of Text Elite](https://github.com/richcarl/txtelite) provided not just a compiling version of TE, but also the kick in the pants I needed to do something with my idea.
-# i7-peerless